Creative Sector Summit

 Planned in partnership with the Arts Coalition, this one-day conference sought to address major issues impacting the local creative sector.
 The arts community is currently navigating many challenges, including: racial equity in the arts, the benefits and burdens of local tourism, ongoing pandemic impacts, and the growing gap between wages and cost of living.

-The conference conclude with an evening State of the Arts Address which will include the presentation of the inaugural John Cram Arts Leadership Award (aka The Crammy).
+The conference concluded with an evening State of the Arts Address and the presentation of the inaugural John Cram Arts Leadership Award (aka The Crammy) to DeWayne Barton.

 Moderated by Stephanie Hickling Beckman, Different Strokes!
 Managing Artistic Director